Table of contents

 Time needed: 3 minutes.

-How to propagate ginger from a bulb.
+How to propagate ginger.

 - Sow: Plant your bulb or rhizome underground when the soil temperature is above 20C (68F).